Today I’m going to show you how to create your first ad on Facebook.

 At this point disable the ads that are not performing well and reallocate your budget across the remaining ads.

-Iterate this process until you identify one or two ads that perform well enough and that you can now run for longer time possibly allocating more marketing budget to them.
+Iterate this process until you identify one or two ads that perform well enough.
+Now you can run them for longer time allocating more budget to them.

 Be Creative With Your Ad Copy And Images

 What is the Ad Copy?